 - r relay number [1-2] - m relay regime [1-8 for r=1 is not regime m=5] - regimes m=1, 4, 5, 6 are explained in detail in Relay Regimes Tab.
-1 on page 32 - m=1 mode relay switched on with command (internal code) or with a password (external) 1 impulse for length of time t1/t4 (use for electric locks) or 2 impulses when it switches on for time t1/t4, off for t2/t5 and again switches on for t1/t4 (opening of sliding gates). - m=2 is switched on for time when the line is picked up (camera) switches on when system picks up and off when it disconnects. - m=3 is switched on for time when the line is picked up and extra time t1/t4 after disconnection (lights) switches on for time when the line is picked up and extra time t1/t4 after disconnection state (for this time the line is busy) - m=4 regime button switched on when any button is pressed and off after t1/t4 (use is for example connection of external bell or siren) - m=5 regime gradual opening into this regime it is possible to set only relay 2, because relay 1 will then automatically be set to m=1.
+1 on page 29 - m=1 mode relay switched on with command (internal code) or with a password (external) 1 impulse for length of time t1/t4 (use for electric locks) or 2 impulses when it switches on for time t1/t4, off for t2/t5 and again switches on for t1/t4 (opening of sliding gates). - m=2 is switched on for time when the line is picked up (camera) switches on when system picks up and off when it disconnects. - m=3 is switched on for time when the line is picked up and extra time t1/t4 after disconnection (lights) switches on for time when the line is picked up and extra time t1/t4 after disconnection (for this time the line is busy, with version (C) is after switching DIP 3, 4 and setting of parameter 64 line after t1/t4 disconnected) - m=4 regime button switched on when any button is pressed and off after t1/t4 (use is for example connection of external bell or siren) - m=5 regime gradual opening into this regime it is possible to set only relay 2, because relay 1 will then automatically be set to m=1.
 With command (internal code) or password (external code) relay 1 is activated for length of time1, then time t3 is running before relay 2 is switched, then relay 2 is activated for time t4 and after the system disconnects.
 If given command or password answers to 2 impulses then in the sequence there will be always 2 impulses separated by time t2/t5.
 Explanation is in Tab.1. - Note.
-Command or password for relay 1 starts the whole sequence, if you use command or password for relay 2 then only relay 2 is controlled in the same way as in regime m=1. - m=6 switches on depending on pressed button (it is set in parameter 31r\).
+Command or password for relay 1 starts the whole sequence, if you use command or password for relay 2 then only relay 2 is controlled in the same way as in regime m=1. - m=6 switches on depending on pressed button (it is set in parameter 31r).
 In this way it is possible to choose only one button for each relay, which when pressed switches on relay for time t1/t4.
-This regime is used instead of connecting separate doorbell to the system.

-- m=7 permanent switch on / off only for switching (DIP 3, 4 = on, par.
-64=1).
+This regime is used instead of connecting separate doorbell to the system. - m=7 permanent switch on / off only for version (C) for switching (DIP 3, 4).
 With command for 1 impulse it is switched on, for impulse 2 is off.
 The system remembers its state even after the line is disconnected.
-This regime is used for watering, green house opening, switching on heating etc. - m=8 switching depends on setting Day/Night only for switching (DIP 3, 4= on, par.
-64=1).
-Basic version without additional module RTC enables only copying of manual switching Day/Night, but version enables copying of times from the weekly table (if it is on parameter 084) and it is possible to use it for example switching on heating etc.
+This regime is used for watering, green house opening, switching on heating etc.

+m=8 switching depends on setting Day/Night - only for version (C) for switching (DIP 3, 4).
+Version (LC) enables only copying of manual switching Day/Night, but version (C) enables copying of times from the weekly table (if it is on - parameter 084) and it is possible to use it for example switching on heating etc.